Top 5 Things Americans Need to Know to Understand the NHS

 3. What is the quality of England’s healthcare system?

 In 2021, the NHS lost its rating as the best healthcare system in the world.
-In 2022, the U.S. New and Word Report ranked the UK #7 out of 10 for Countries with the Best Public Health Care Systems.
+In 2022, U.S. News & World Report ranked the UK 7th out of 10 countries with the best public healthcare systems.

 You may find you have to endure longer wait times for care.
 There is growing frustration at the length of time Brits are waiting to access care, although this is not always the case.